-Nicotine use can actually promote alcohol dependence, according to a study by the Scripps Research Institute (TSRI) published earlier this year.
+Nicotine use can actually promote alcohol dependence, according to a study by the Scripps Research Institute (TSRI) published in 2015.

 R. M. Leao, F. C. Cruz, L. F. Vendruscolo, G. de Guglielmo, M. L. Logrip, C. S. Planeta, B. T. Hope, G. F. Koob, O. George.
 Chronic Nicotine Activates Stress/Reward-Related Brain Regions and Facilitates the Transition to Compulsive Alcohol Drinking.
 Journal of Neuroscience, 2015; 35 (15): 6241 DOI: 10.1523/JNEUROSCI.3302-14.2015